Home

 veneer prior to gluing the veneer down using a heated hydraulic press.

 A Lesson in Sharpening.
-I swear with my hand on Ernest Joyce's holy book, the 1970 British third edition of The Technique of Furniture Making (issued
+I swear with my hand on Ernest Joyce's holy tome, the 1970 British third edition of The Technique of Furniture Making, that every word in this story about my induction into

-the 'Dark Arts' of chisel and plane sharpening is
+the "Dark Arts" of chisel and plane sharpening is

 An Unusual Polishing Technique for Open Grained Woods.
 A white oak table top with a blue grey background and green grain filler.